Reducing esbuild Bundle Size with Minify and Tree-Shaking

 Your esbuild output is larger than it should be — dev-only logging, unused exports, and bundled dependencies are all riding along into production.
 This guide shrinks that output with minify, treeShaking, drop, pure, legalComments, define, and external, then proves every reduction with a --metafile diff.
 It sits under the esbuild API and CLI for Rapid Builds overview; for the analysis primitives reused here, that page covers the metafile and analyzeMetafile() in full.

 The discipline is simple: change one knob, rebuild, diff the metafile, keep what helped. esbuild’s minifier and dead-code-elimination pass are fast enough that you can iterate flag-by-flag rather than guessing at a config.
+Treat each flag as an independent experiment with a measurable byte delta rather than a config you copy wholesale from another project; a pure annotation or an external entry that helps one dependency graph can be a no-op or a runtime failure in another.

 Prerequisites & reproducible setup